bihealth/sodar-docker-compose/README.md

   By default (and as a fallback), traefik will use self-signed certificates that are recreated at every startup.
   These are probably fine for a test environment but you might want to change this to one of the below.
 - `settings:production-provide-certificate` --
-  You can provide your own certificates by placing them into ``config/traefik/tls/server.crt` and `server.key`.
+  You can provide your own certificates by placing them into `config/traefik/tls/server.crt` and `server.key`.
   Make sure to provide the full certificate chain if needed (e.g., for DFN issued certificates).
 - `settings:production-letsencrypt` --
   If your site is reachable from the internet then you can also use `settings:production-letsencrypt` which will use [letsencrypt](https://letsencrypt.org/) to obtain the certificates.
-  NB: if you make your site reachable from the internet then you should be aware of the implications. sodar is MIT licensed software which means that it comes "without any warranty of any kind", see the `LICENSE` file for details.
+  NB: if you make your site reachable from the internet then you should be aware of the implications.
+  SODAR is MIT licensed software which means that it comes "without any warranty of any kind".
+See the `LICENSE` file for details.

 After changing the configuration, restart the site (e.g., with `docker-compose down && docker-compose up -d` if it is runnin in detached mode).